slcs-jsc/jurassic/docs/joss/paper.md

 The model has also been used extensively for temperature retrievals from nadir-viewing infrared sounders.
 For example, Hoffmann and Alexander (2009) applied JURASSIC to Atmospheric Infrared Sounder (AIRS) radiance measurements to retrieve stratospheric temperature perturbations for gravity wave studies [@Hoffmann2009].

 Beyond satellite observations, JURASSIC has been applied to airborne infrared limb measurements.
-In particular, the model has been extended for tomographic retrievals of mesoscale atmospheric structures from observations by aircraft instruments, supporting studies of gravity waves and stratospheric dynamics [@Ungermann2010; @Ungermann2012].
+In particular, the model has been extended for tomographic retrievals of mesoscale atmospheric structures from observations by aircraft and satellite instruments, supporting studies of gravity waves and stratospheric dynamics [@Ungermann2010; @Ungermann2012].
 These applications demonstrate the flexibility of JURASSIC across different platforms, observation geometries, and spatial resolutions.

 ## Performance and scalability